dayseanm04/Hospital-Network-Design-Project/setup/02-Configure-Hostnames.md

-# Task2 – Configure Hostnames 🏷️
+# Task 2 – Configure Hostnames 🏷️

 ## 📌 Objective
 Assign clear and consistent hostnames to all network devices in the hospital network.